1821 Info 6a for Caleb Crompton

 A map of Tasmania drawn by Carrie - 20Kb gif A page of maths Carrie - 20Kb gif

-Examples of pages from Carrie Cox's school book dated 1888
+Examples from Carrie COX's school book dated 1888

 Above: A map of Tasmania